 PMI operates in markets outside of the United States of America, with manufacturing and sales facilities in various locations around the world.
 PMI utilizes certain financial instruments to manage foreign currency and interest rate exposure.
 Derivative financial instruments are used by PMI principally to reduce exposures to market risks resulting from fluctuations in foreign currency exchange and interest rates by creating offsetting exposures.
 PMI is not a party to leveraged derivatives and, by policy, does not use derivative financial instruments for speculative purposes.
 Financial instruments qualifying for hedge accounting must maintain a specified level of effectiveness between the hedging instrument and the item being hedged, both at inception and throughout the hedged period.
 PMI formally documents the nature and relationships between the hedging instruments and hedged items, as well as its risk-management objectives, strategies for undertaking the various hedge transactions and method of assessing hedge effectiveness.
-Additionally, for hedges of forecasted transactions, the significant characteristics and expected terms of the forecasted transaction must be specifically identified, and it must be probable that each forecasted transaction would not occur, the gain or loss would be recognized in earnings.
+Additionally, for hedges of forecasted transactions, the significant characteristics and expected terms of the forecasted transaction must be specifically identified, and it must be probable that each forecasted transaction will occur.
+If it were deemed probable that the forecasted transaction would not occur, the gain or loss would be recognized in earnings.